tc39/notes/es7/2015-11/nov-18.md

 BT: category data is in all the unicode data tables

-DE: sounds like a quirk of the written spec, likely “Weak language”
+DE: sounds like a quirk of the written spec, likely "Weak language"

 BT: should we choose script vs blocks